K3DFD-Radio/PHL-MER-Group-PSWS/altinstall.md

 ---

-## **Part 3 — Configuring the Operating System & create wsprdaemon user**
+## **Part 3 — Configuring the Operating System & Create wsprdaemon Uuser**

 ### **Log In and Update the System**
 1. As a precaution, force change your shell evironment to _bash_ instead of _sh_
 ```
       sudo chsh -s /bin/bash wsprdaemon
 ```
-2. Log in with the username and password you created when you installed the OS.
+2. Log in with the _wsprdaemon_ and _password_ you created when you installed the OS.
 Then run the following commands to update all pre-installed software.
 You'll be prompted for your password, and may be asked to confirm with **y**:
 ```
 sudo apt update
 sudo apt upgrade